Analyzing Cancer Patients' Experiences with Embedding-based Topic Modeling and LLMs: The Dataset - Patient Interviews

-Each document features three different speakers: the patient, the researcher who conducts the interview, and the ``naaste", a Dutch word which may be roughly translated in English to ``loved one" or ``close relation", whose role during the interviews is to offer an outside perspective on the patient's cancer journey and emotional support.
+Each document features three different speakers: the patient, the researcher who conducts the interview, and the ``naaste", a Dutch word which may be roughly translated in English to ``significant other" (the term used in the original paper) or ``close relation", whose role during the interviews is to offer an outside perspective on the patient's cancer journey and emotional support.
 Each line within the document is marked with a capital letter which represents who is speaking: P for the patient, N for the ``naaste", and O for the interviewer.
 An example is shown in Figure~\ref{fig:sample-text-interview}.
+We used all data together: the patient, relative, and researcher utterances.
+The three speakers share topics throughout the conversation and are therefore modelled together.

 Moreover, all texts preserve marks of orality, such as hesitations, repetitions, and informal speech.
 While this format reflects the emotional nature of the interviews and provides a better insight into the patient's experiences, it also introduces potential complications in the \textit{preprocessing} and analysis stages, which are thoroughly discussed and analyzed in the upcoming dedicated section.